manumafe98/Vbnb/Readme.md

 5. Update the `.env` file with the obtained credentials and keys.

 6. Generate the JAR file:
-   - Navigate to the backend project directory.
+   - Navigate to the `backend/vbnb` project directory.
    - Run the following Maven command to generate the JAR file:

      ```bash